GNOME/gtk/docs/reference/gtk/coordinates.md

 parent's coordinate system.

-Note that the **_text direction_** of a widget does not influence its coordinate systems, but simply determines whether text flows in the direction of increasing or decreasing Y coordinates.
+Note that the **_text direction_** of a widget does not influence its coordinate system, but simply determines whether text flows in the direction of increasing or decreasing X coordinates.

 ## Events